alphagov/govuk-frontend/docs/component-api.md

 ```

 ## Mimic HTML attribute names
-When there is a need to specify html attributes, such as *checked, disabled, id, name*, etc, and they map directly, we use the same parameter name.
+When there is a need to specify html attributes, such as *checked, disabled, id, name*, etc, and they map directly, we use the same argument name.
 We use boolean value to check and render the attribute.

 Example: